First published on Thursday, June 4, 2020

 The law is constantly being revised and new legislation introduced that reflects current issues.

-In 2021, many of the contemporary issues in hr relate to the changes to how people work caused by the coronavirus pandemic.
+Many of the contemporary issues in HR relate to the changes to how people work caused by the coronavirus pandemic.

 Now that many businesses have been working remotely for over a year, employers are having to think about how to meet their legal obligations to keep company policies updated when everyone’s working from home.